In article <6f1ci9$gje$1@unlisys.unlisys.net>,

 >

->I am scrolling in a ListBox and on an Onclick event I give focus to an
+>I am scrolling in a ListBox and on an Onclick event I give focus

 >DbEdit box which is linked to an underlying Database.
-When I am typing
+When I am

->something in this DbEdit box I use the OnkeyDown event to detect when
+>something in this DbEdit box I use the OnkeyDown event to detect

 >the VK_RETURN key is pressed.
-On this event I give the ListBox again
+On this event I give the ListBox

 >focus.
-The problem is that it's not showing the blue horizontal bar from
+The problem is that it's not showing the blue horizontal

 >the item where I previously clicked on.
 It's showing a transparant